aryan-t22/FunctionApp/README.md

 not underestimate the implementation of certain functionality.
 The initial objective was to create a Fourier Transform visualization tool, which I felt would have been rather difficult to implement at a level I deemed satisfactory.
 I therefore would like to have this as a stretch goal, and to aim for visualizing the Fourier Transform of a small subset of functions for my final submission in Phase 4.
+For a more moderate stretch goal, I want to implement functionality to determine how many terms in a Fourier Series one would need to approximate a function in their worklist at a particular value to a specified degree of accuracy.

 ## *User Stories:*
 A requirement of the CPSC 210 Project is to consider user stories when designing our projects.
 Below is a list of user